 Dining Tables with Wood Tops

 Wood table tops are great for matching wood cabinets in your kitchen.
 They also typically provide a warm and welcoming atmosphere.
-And if you’re nature inspired, they’re irresistible.
+If you’re nature-inspired, they’re irresistible.

 How to care for a wood top: 1-2 times per year, apply min-wax paste wax or butchers wax to the top for protection.
-When using everyday, use moisture.
+When using every day, apply moisture.